mullerdavid/ctf_writeups/hcsc24/Forensics_Virtual_Machine/WRITEUP.md

 ![](screenshots/1.png)

-The pfx has a file modification date in the 7zip metadata, just in a different timezone.
+The pfx has a file modification date in the 7zip metadata, just in a different time zone.
 The correct one is `2024.03.09 23:37:23`.

 Checking the exe file, the original filename is `Certify.exe`.